Amazon Seller vs. Vendor: Which model is right for you?

 Disadvantages

-Less freedom of choice and little to no say in pricing
+Less freedom to make decisions and little to no say in pricing

 Often lengthy price negotiations with Amazon